voltdatalab/atlas-noticia/en.md

 - Municipalities with at least one print or online news outlet: 2,710
   - They represent around 15% of Brazil's population (30 million people)

-#### Atlas da Notícia key findings:

-- 416 municipalities, home of more than 15 million people, count with only one newspaper or local news website

-- Brazil’s three main cities (Sao Paulo, Rio de Janeiro and the federal capital Brasilia) account for 1,112 mapped newspapers and/or websites, representing 20.7% of the total.
-Together, they are home of some 10% of the national population

-- State capitals ranked in the 11 first spots mapped newspapers and/or news websites

-- Florianópolis, capital of the Southern state of Santa Catarina, ranked first nationally in number of newspapers and/or news websites per citizens in municipalities with population above 100,000 habitants, with 16.7 news media outlets by a group of that many people

-- Fortaleza, the capital of the Northeastern state of Ceará, presented the lowest rate of 0.87 news media vehicles per 100,000 habitants

 #### The team